jdbean/blog-mirror/_posts/2018-03-29-blogging-workflow.md

 When I decided to start blogging my first order of business was to select which tools or platform I wanted to use for my blog.
 After asking around and doing some research I found that some of the most popular hosted blogging options were WordPress, SquareSpace, Medium, GitHub Pages, and Ghost.

-While I'm sure any of these tools would have worked well I wanted to find a solution which was flexible and would give me the opportunity to do get my hands dirty and do some deeper learning about software development, testing, and deployment.
+While I'm sure any of these tools would have worked well I couldn't help want to get my hands dirty setting up something of my own.
+I wanted to find a solution that was flexible and would give me the opportunity to do some deeper learning about software development, testing, and deployment.

 After laying out my requirements and investigating some of my options I decided that I wanted to set up a blogging workflow using: [Jekyll], [Git], [GitLab], [Docker], [GitLab Runner], [Rsync], [SSH], and a Web server.
 I could write a post about each of these tools individually but I want to focus this post on a high-level overview of how I integrated each component into my blogging workflow.